ali-timi/java_app/README.md

 # Installation

-You can easily install {APP} by running the following commands:
+You can easily install app by running the following commands:
 ```bash
 # Tested on Ubuntu 16.04